freenas/freenas-docs/userguide/storage.rst

 Volumes
 -------

-The "Volumes" section of the %brand% graphical interface can be used to format ZFS pools, import a disk in order to copy its data into an existing pool, or import an existing ZFS pool.
+The :guilabel:`Volumes` section of the %brand% graphical interface can be used to format ZFS pools, import a disk to copy its data into an existing pool, or import an existing ZFS pool.
 It can also be used to create ZFS datasets and zvols and to manage their permissions.